SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 We asked you to place the method `D20` in a protocol starting with a star and having the name of the package (`'*Dice'`) because we want this method to be saved (and packaged) together with the code of the classes we already created (`Die`, `DieHandle`,...)
-Indeed in Pharo we can define methods in classes that are not defined in our package.
+Indeed in Pharo, we can define methods in classes that are not defined in our package.
 Pharoers call this action a class extension: we can add methods to a class that is not ours.
 For example `D20` is defined on the class `Integer`.
 Now such methods only make sense when the package `Dice` is loaded.
 This is why we want to save and load such methods with the package we created.
 This is why we are defining the protocol as `'*Dice'`.
 This notation is a way for the system to know that it should save the methods with the package and not with the package of the class `Integer`.

 Now your tests should pass and this is probably a good moment to save your work either by publishing your package and to save your image.

-We can do the same for the default dice with different faces number: 4, 6, 10, and 20.
+We can do the same for the default dice with different face numbers: 4, 6, 10, and 20.
 But we should avoid duplicating logic and code.
 So first we will introduce a new method `D:` and based on it we will define all the others.

 Make sure that all the new methods are placed in the protocol `'*Dice'`.
 To verify you can press the button Browse of the Monticello package browser and you should see the methods defined in the class `Integer`.